Services for Consumers

 Does the “ERISA” health plan require little or no employer contribution?

 Is the “ERISA” health plan premium pricing substantially lower than most market rates for comparable benefit packages?

 Does the “ERISA” health plan offer unusually generous benefits, co-pays and/or access to out-of-network providers?

 Affirmative responses to any of the foregoing questions should raise concerns that merit further investigation and analysis prior to purchasing a product which claims to be an ERISA plan.
 If you are at all unsure of an unlicensed arrangement, or do not have a detailed and complete understanding of the arrangement and the applicable law, you should consult your own independent attorney before enrolling yourself or your employees in such a plan.

 The simplest way to avoid questionable health benefit companies or plans is to purchase health benefits coverage only from an insurance company or HMO licensed in this State.
-Call the North Carolina Department of Insurance at 800-546-5664 (toll free in N.C.) to find out if the health benefit company you are considering is a licensed insurer or licensed HMO.
+Call the North Carolina Department of Insurance at 855-408-1212 (toll free) to find out if the health benefit company you are considering is a licensed insurer or licensed HMO.

 Do yourself and your employees a favor by thoroughly checking out potential health benefit plans before you sign up.
 You just might save someone’s future… maybe your own.